grab/engineering-blog/_posts/2021-07-19-processing-etl-tasks-with-ratchet.md

 ### Data Transformation

-In order to transform the data, we define a Custom Data Processor that we call Transformer for each ETL pipeline.
+In order to transform the data, we define a Custom Data Processor that we call a _Transformer_ for each ETL pipeline.
 Transformers are responsible for applying all necessary transformations to the data before it is ready for loading.
 The transformations applied in the merchant whitelisting transformers are:

 1. Convert data from bytes to struct.
 2. Check for presence of all mandatory fields in the received data.
 3. Perform validation on the data received.
 4. Make API calls to external microservices for whitelisting the merchant.

 As mentioned earlier, the CSV file is uploaded manually by the Operations team.
 Since this is a manual process, it is prone to human errors.
 Validation of data in the data transformation step helps avoid these errors and not propagate them further up the pipeline.
-Since CSV data consists of multiple rows, each of the rows pass through all the steps mentioned above.
+Since CSV data consists of multiple rows, each row passes through all the steps mentioned above.

 ### Data Loading